asyncapi/community/TSC_MEMBERSHIP.md

 * Donate projects to the initiative
 * Support and commit to existing projects

 You can open issues on `bugs`,`docs`,`ideas`,and `reviews`.
-Pick a issue you would like to work on and follow the steps below to make your first contribution.
+Pick an issue you would like to work on and follow the steps below to make your first contribution.

 ## Make your first contribution
 We know you are nervous to make your first contribution.
 In this section we guide you on steps to becoming a TSC member: